 The definition of Internet of Things is the wireless connectivity framework that exchanges data from inanimate devices to humans, with no need for human interaction.
-Our recruiting firm is on the cutting-edge IoT trends for 2023, which means we will attract the best and brightest Internet of Things minds for you!
+Our recruiting firm is on the cutting-edge IoT trends, which means we will attract the best and brightest Internet of Things minds for you!

 For example, IoT allows us to get weather forecasts or morning commute updates by voice commands to our smart speakers.
 We can see who’s on our doorsteps by launching smartphone apps connected to our security cameras.